On the 15th July 2020, Microsoft announced Azure Monitor for SAP Solutions is now in preview. We are very excited to be part of this great initiative.

 When Microsoft first started the Azure Monitor for SAP Solutions project we had mixed feelings.
 Should we compete with our own tool in Optiq, or join them and help them push forward a new Azure-native toolset?
 This decision was similar for us to the decision to help with the open-source SAP build project – a classic “beat them or join them” decision.

 The overwhelming motivation for collaborating with Microsoft in both of these open-source projects is the desire to improve the customer experience for the lifecycle of what SAP describes as “on-prem” deployments (i.e. not their SaaS offerings).
 Whilst we accept the continued trend for organisations to adopt SaaS offerings like SuccessFactors and S/4HANA cloud, we believe that there remains a need for more flexible deployments via the on-prem licence model.
-Many customers are not ready to write-off decades of evolution that have driven them to today’s solutions.
+Many customers are not ready to write off decades of evolution that have driven them to today’s solutions.

 What these customers need is the ability to accelerate evolution on a flexible, reliable platform like Azure.
-The closer we collaborate with Microsoft on this, the better chance we have in succeeding.
+The closer we collaborate with Microsoft on this, the better chance we have of succeeding.
 There are so many problems to solve in the build-run-retire SAP lifecycle, that we need to embrace Microsoft’s desire to invest in solving some of these challenges.
 We know that there will always be plenty more challenges that Centiq can invest in to keep a competitive edge and deliver superb customer service.

 So we chose to work with Microsoft and reuse some of our existing research and development into HANA monitoring.
 Our first collaboration has led to the development of the Backup and HANA System Replication (HSR) monitoring.
 We hope to continue to deliver further waves of functionality in the future and look forward to getting valuable feedback from the customer/partner community.